The Terror (1920 film)

-The Terror is a 1920 American silent Western film starring Tom Mix, Francelia Billington, and Lester Cuneo.
+The Terror is a lost 1920 American silent Western film starring Tom Mix, Francelia Billington, and Lester Cuneo.
 The film was produced by William Fox and directed and written by Jacques Jaccard, and was based on a story written by Mix.

 Plot

 Mix plays a Deputy U.S. Marshal working in a gold mining camp in the Sierra Nevada.
 His antagonist is Con Norton (Lester Cuneo) who owns a dance hall.
 Mix learns that a group of robbers working for Norton are planning to steal a gold shipment, and engages in a brawl with them, swinging on a chandelier.
 Mix's horse, Tony, helps him win the fight.
 There is also a gunfight on a steam locomotive, which is shown in the publicity photos.